 In memory of John Bunyan.
 The Pilgrim's Progess.
 B.1628.
 D.1688

 John was baptised at Elstow in Bedfordshire on 30 November 1628, a son of Thomas and his second wife Margaret (Bentley).
 The family had been settled in that county since 1199.
 He served in the New Model Army during the English Civil War and later married and had four children but we don't know his wife's name.
 In 1659 he married his second wife Elizabeth and had two children.
 In 1653 he joined a non-conformist church in Bedford and was later imprisoned for preaching without a licence.
 He wrote several of his books during his twelve year imprisonment.
-He died on 3 September 1688 in London and lies in Bunhill Fields burial ground in Finsbury.
+He died on 3 September 1688 in London and his tomb is in Bunhill Fields burial ground in Finsbury.